Roughness-induced transition and turbulent wedge spreading: Experimental Conditions

-To provide a range of $Re_{x,k}$ values at the fixed $Re_{kk}$ values, the roughness elements are located at various streamwise positions while the wind tunnel is operated at different unit Reynolds numbers, $Re' = U_{\infty}/\nu$, values ranging from $508\times10^3$~m$^{-1}$ to $850\times 10^3$ m$^{-1}$.
-Streamwise locations are identified for both the larger and smaller roughness elements that provide the three $Re_{kk}$ values: 600, 750, and 979.
-The freestream speed is automatically adjusted as temperature varies to maintain constant $Re'$.
-This keeps $Re_{x,k}$ and $Re_{kk}$ constant for across long-duration runs and from day to day.
+To provide a range of $Re_{x,k}$ values at the fixed $Re_{kk}$ values, the roughness elements are located at various streamwise positions while the wind tunnel is operated at different unit Reynolds numbers.
+Streamwise locations are identified for the two roughness elements that provide the three $Re_{kk}$ values: 600, 750, and 979.
+Table~\ref{condition-table} lists the 17~separate combinations of roughness position, size, Reynolds number, and $\delta^*_k$ values included in the naphthalene visualization study.
+Also listed are the lengths, $L$, of the useful measurement range downstream of the element.
+The streamwise positions of the roughnesses are relative to the physical leading edge of the plate.
+The virtual leading edge lengths are accounted for in the Reynolds numbers and displacement thicknesses.